 In this post, we’ll describe five major ways an ERP system can help your operation reach levels of business efficiency you would not have thought possible before your digital transformation.

 If you’re unfamiliar with ERP software, think of it as a system that operates like the brain and spinal cord in the central nervous system of your body.
+Your brain and spinal cord combine all the data from the diverse parts of your body and coordinate all its activity.

 Similarly, your ERP standardizes all the data from the different functions of your company (e.g., accounting, production, shipping, and so on), and centralizes it in a database.